Bowland & Pendle Walks

 Route Summary: Rigg Lane - Windy Clough - Clougha Scar - Clougha Pike - Grit Fell - Clougha Pike - Rowton Brook Farm - Rigg Lane

-Walk Summary: The initial walk up to the entrance of Windy Clough and the clough itself was very scenic.
+Walk Detail: The initial walk up to the entrance of Windy Clough and the clough itself was very scenic.
 However Windy Clough signally failed to live up to its name so I got quite a sweat on in the still conditions.

 It was a steep climb up from the clough but after that it was a fairly easy walk up to Clougha Pike.
 Unfortunately the cloud was fairly low by this point so I saw very little of Clougha Edge.
 Just as I reached the summit I saw a couple of nice local walkers who were disappointed they had left it until today to walk up there as the weather had been so pleasant during the week.